Our

 A novel metric called Impact Score is devised to rank conferences based on the number of contributing the best scientists in addition to the h-index estimated from the scientific papers published by the best scientists.
 The score is estimated using two factors for data published during the last four years using the Microsoft Academic data:

-h-index from publications made solely by the best scientists.
+H-IndexValue: Estimated h-index from publications made solely by

 For the technical sponsor and indexing of conference proceedings, the majority of the best conferences indexed by Research.com are sponsored or indexed by leading and well-respected publishers and academic organizations including IEEE, ACL, Springer, AAAI, USENIX, Elsevier, ACM, OSA and LIPIcs.